the3x0rcist/packet_sniffer/README.md

 **Description:**

-This is a packet sniffer for network engineers, using Scapy module, to monitor the network for ethernet packets.
+This is a packet sniffer for network engineers, using Scapy module, to monitor the network for packets.

 This one uses python and if you didn't install python, Make sure you installed it already.